Lionel Corporation: Lionel, LLC (1986–present)

 In 1985, General Mills spun off its Kenner-Parker division, with Lionel being placed under Kenner-Parker.
 In 1986, Lionel was sold again, this time to toy train collector and real estate developer Richard P. Kughn of Detroit, Michigan; it became Lionel Trains Inc (LTI).
 In 1989, Lionel phased out the Mighty Sound of Steam and replaced it with what would eventually be called "RailSounds," beginning with their re-issue of the pre-war B6 Pennsylvania switcher.
 It was rebranded as Lionel LLC in 1995.
-Lionel, LLC currently owns all trademarks and most of the rights associated with the Lionel Corporation.
+Lionel, LLC owns all trademarks and most of the rights associated with the Lionel Corporation.

 Lionel Morsan

 In the early 1970s Lionel bought Morsan Tents from founder Mort Jarashaw.
 It was a small chain of sporting goods stores based in New Jersey, which became Lionel Morsan.